WELCOME TO STROUD FILM FESTIVAL 2024.

 IT’S THE TENTH YEAR OF THE FESTIVAL AND WE’RE VERY PLEASED TO PRESENT A REALLY WIDE RANGE OF FILM EVENTS, WHICH WE HOPE AUDIENCES WILL FIND ENJOYABLE AND INSPIRING!

-TO WELCOME YOU TO THE 10TH STROUD FILM FESTIVAL.
+WE’RE DELIGHTED TO WELCOME YOU TO THE 10TH STROUD FILM FESTIVAL.
 THIS YEAR’S PROGRAMME FEATURES MORE EVENTS THAN EVER BEFORE TO ENJOY COLLECTIVELY ON A BIG SCREEN!

 The festival is celebrated for its wide ranging content, partnerships with non-traditional venues and always co-programmed co-programming with local organisations that select films which speak directly to the communities they serve.
 This year, together with all our partners throughout Stroud and the wider District, we’re proud to bring you 50 screening events and 10 workshops!
 The programme offers a broad selection of film genres and styles with the aim of appealing to the widest possible audiences.
 Key features of this landmark festival include screenings at Vue Stroud, opportunities to meet writers and directors at discussions and Q&A’s, film inspired food, roller discos and much more!